Asymptotics of self-similar growth-fragmentation processes: Introduction

 Our work is organized in two independent parts.
-In \cref{sechom}, we deal with the homogeneous case $\alpha=0$ in the slightly more general setting of compensated fragmentations~\cite{Bertoin16}.
-With the help of a well-known theorem due to Biggins~\cite{Biggins92} and by adapting arguments of Bertoin and Rouault~\cite{Rouault05}, we prove the uniform convergence of additive martingales from which, in the realm of branching random walks, we infer the asymptotic behavior of the largest fragment as well as precise estimates for both the empirical measure of the fragments and the presence probability of abnormally large ones.
-This part can be viewed as a contribution to the study of extremal statistics in certain branching random walks, see \eg the recent developments by Aïdékon~\cite{Aidekon12}, Aïdékon \etal~\cite{Aidekon13}, Arguin \etal~\cite{Arguin12} and Hu \etal~\cite{Hu09}.
-The self-similar case is considered in \cref{secss} within the framework of~\cite{Bertoin16b}.
-Relying on recent results in~\cite{Curien16} and in particular on the uniform integrability of the Malthusian martingale, we establish the convergence in probability of the empirical measure of the fragments when $\alpha>0$ and we provide some partial estimates for the largest fragment.
-In a concluding section we also address the convergence of another empirical measure when we stop the fragments as soon as they become smaller than a fixed threshold.
+In \cref{sec:A_Riemann}, we deal with the homogeneous case $\alpha=0$ in the slightly more general setting of compensated fragmentations~\cite{Bertoin16}.
+With the help of a well-known theorem due to Biggins~\cite{Biggins92} and by adapting arguments of Bertoin and Rouault~\cite{Rouault05}, we prove the uniform convergence of additive martingales from which, in the realm of branching random walks, we infer precise estimates for the empirical measure of the fragments and the asymptotic behavior of the largest one.
+This part can be viewed as an application to the study of extremal statistics in certain branching random walks, see e.g.\ the recent developments by A\"id\'{e}kon~\cite{Aidekon13}, A\"id\'{e}kon et al.~\cite{Aidekon12}, Arguin et al.~\cite{Arguin12} and Hu et al.~\cite{Hu09}.
+The self-similar case is considered in \cref{sec:A_Poincare} within the framework of~\cite{Bertoin17}.
+Relying on recent results in~\cite{Curien18} and in particular on the uniform integrability of the Malthusian martingale, we establish for $\alpha>0$ the convergence in probability of the empirical measure of the fragments and that of the largest fragment.
+In a concluding section we also address the convergence of another empirical measure where fragments are stopped as soon as they become smaller than a vanishing threshold.